tramitit/guides/en/bulgaria/issuance_of_a_birth_certificate.md

 ---
-title: "Issuance of a Birth Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Bulgaria"]
+categories:
-meta_title: "Issuing Birth Certificate in Bulgaria: A Detailed Guide"
+- Bulgaria
+date: '2024-06-07'
-description: "A comprehensive guide on how to get a birth certificate issued in Bulgaria.
-We outline the steps, documents required and the costs involved."
+description: Learn how to obtain a birth certificate in Bulgaria, mandatory for all citizens.
+Includes procedure details, required documents, and provider information.
 draft: false
+meta_title: 'Obtaining a Birth Certificate in Bulgaria: Process & Requirements'
+title: 'Obtaining a Birth Certificate in Bulgaria: Process & Requirements'
-translationKey: "bulgaria-issuance_of_a_birth_certificate"
+translationKey: bulgaria-issuance_of_a_birth_certificate
 ---

 ## Description